ritchiejacobs/ritchiejacobs.github.io/_posts/2017-11-21-searching-within-a-string.md

 ## String.prototype.includes()

+This method is probably the simplest to work with. `includes()` return `true` if a string is found inside another string and `false` when it is not found.
+The method is case sensitive, so make sure to convert your query using `toLowerCase()` for example when using this method.

 ```js
 var str = "The quick brown fox jumps over the lazy dog.";
 var query = "jump";

 console.log(str.includes(query)); // true
 ```

+Note that `includes()` is not supported in Internet Explorer.